haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 -   Jump Instructions: JAL, JALR,
 -   Memory: lw, sw

-  #Instructions to be added in future:
+## Instructions to be added in future:
-  -MUL
+-   MUL, MULH, MULHSU, MULHU,
+-   DIV, DIVU

-##ISSUE STAGE
+## ISSUE STAGE

 -rd will first update the FRAT
 -uop will be assigned to an open Reservation Station (RSV)

+## PRF STAGE

 # MISSPECULATING BRANCHES